kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

       Notes: Vol. 2 has pref. in German and English

-      Separate lists of Hessian emigrants from Hanau and Hesse-Kassel; includes place of origin.  <-- **TODO: Check this for accuracy!**
+      Separate lists of Hessian emigrants from Hanau and Hesse-Kassel; includes place of origin.  <-- **TODO: Check this statement for accuracy!**

     - [Auswanderung aus Kurhessen : nach Osten oder Westen?](https://worldcat.org/title/31413781)